staticintlucas/keyset-rs/README.md

 # `keyset-rs`

-A reimplementation of `pykeyset` in Rust for improved performance.
+A (WIP) reimplementation of pykeyset in Rust for improved performance.
+Eventually this aims to become the backend for pykeyset using a Python wrapper around this project.

 ## Minimum supported Rust version